vmware-tanzu/k-bench/README.md

-# KBench
+# K-Bench

-(`KBench`) is a framework to benchmark the control and data plane aspects of a Kubernetes infrastructure.
-KBench provides a configurable way to prescriptively create and manipulate Kubernetes resources at scale and eventually provide the relevant control plane and dataplane performance metrics for the target infrastructure.
+(`K-Bench`) is a framework to benchmark the control and data plane aspects of a Kubernetes infrastructure.
+K-Bench provides a configurable way to prescriptively create and manipulate Kubernetes resources at scale and eventually provide the relevant control plane and dataplane performance metrics for the target infrastructure.
 Example operations include CREATE, UPDATE, LIST, DELETE, RUN, COPY etc. on different types of `Kubernetes` resources including `Pod`, `Deployment`, `Service`, `ReplicationController`, etc.

-`KBench has the following features:
+`K-Bench has the following features:

 * It allows users to control the client side concurrency, the operations, and how these different types of operations are executed in sequence or in parallel.
 In particular, user can